mvolkmann/blog/src/astro.md

 Endpoints can return data in any format including
 JSON and HTML (perhaps for use with HTMX).
+However, currently endpoints cannot use Astro components to generate HTML.
+That capability is planned for the future.
+For now, see the HTMX section below which uses Astro pages as endpoints.

 The following code in the file `src/pages/pets/dog.json.ts` demonstrates creating an endpoint that returns JSON created from